Introduction

 1. Click the Add button and select the Expression Dialog button.

 1. Now, in Branch Name type Use Spatial Index.
 We will add another branch now.
 Click the Add button and enter the Branch Name as Don’t Use Spatial Index.
-Since this is the opposite condition, we can use the expression NOT @usespatialindex Click OK.
+Since this is the opposite condition, we can use the expression NOT @use_spatial_index Click OK.

 Make sure to hit the Enter key after typing the Branch Name.
 The input may not be saved if you forget to do so.